-The Fund's most significant exposure to price risk arises from the Underlying Fund's investments in equity securities, options, and mutual funds.
-As at March 31, 2018, had the prices on the respective stock exchanges for these securities increased 10%, with all other variables held constant, net assets would have increased by approximately \$622 or 8.1% (2017 - \$900 or 7.9%) of total net assets.
-Similarly, had the prices on the respective stock exchanges for these securities decreased by 10%, with all variables held constant, net assets would have decreased by approximately \$622 or 8.1% (2017 - \$731 or 6.4%) of total net assets.
+The Fund's most significant exposure to price risk arises from its investment in equity securities.
+As at March 31, 2018, had the prices on the respective stock exchanges for these securities increased or decreased by 10%, with all other variables held constant, net assets would have increased or decreased by approximately \$24,876 or 9.5% of total net assets (2017 - \$24,493 or 9.9%).
 In practice, the actual trading results may differ and the difference could be material.